siriobalmelli/toolbench/README.md

     - complex "toolchain set-up" shell scripts that break on every new OS release

 1. Reasonably future-proof:
-    - As [Nix](https://nixos.org/) continues growing, this approach will work seamlessly on other POSIX systems, with no reconfiguration or fussing.
+    - As [Nix](https://nixos.org/) continues growing, this will work seamlessly on other POSIX systems, with no reconfiguration or fussing.
-    - Your worst-case scenario for moving to a new kernel+ABI is having to contribute to the so-called [stdnev](https://nixos.org/nixos/nix-pills/fundamentals-of-stdenv.html) port for that configuration.
+    - Worst-case scenario for moving to a new kernel+ABI is having to contribute to the so-called [stdnev](https://nixos.org/nixos/nix-pills/fundamentals-of-stdenv.html) port.
     - The GNU people are on board, with [guix](https://www.gnu.org/software/guix/).

 ## How-To